consensus-shipyard/ipc-libs/docs/usage.md

 ```
 This command specifies the subnet to join, the amount of collateral to provide and the validator net address used by other validators to dial them.

+## Listing your balance in a subnet
+> TODO: Add a note on how `wallet list` can be used to check your funds in a subnet.
+This should be implemented tomorrow (if things go well).

 ## Sending funds in a subnet

 The agent provides a command to conveniently exchange funds between addresses of the same subnet.
 This can be achieved through the following command: